gfish/sprinkle_dns/README.md

                             '10 aspmx3.googlemail.com'], 60)
 end

-# Overwrite on of the domains, to test new loadbalancer
+# Overwrite one of the domains, to test our new loadbalancer:
 sdns.entry('A', 'billetto.com', '89.81.189.143', 360)

 sdns.sprinkle!